Latest Posts

 Hello, I’m Johnny Czarnota.
-For over a decade, I’ve dedicated myself to the silent language of wood floors.
+Since 2004 I have dedicated myself to the silent language of wood floors.
 As the Founder of Silver Lining Floor Care, I view floor care not as a chore, but as a practice of mindful preservation.
 Investing in real wood is a beautiful, sustainable commitment to natural longevity, particularly with hardwood floors.

 Yet, I often see hardwood floors fail prematurely due to simple, misguided cleaning habits.
 Safe cleaning is a critical, intentional act of preventative maintenance.